smartdevicelink/sdl_evolution/proposals/NNNN-Addition-of-a-way-to-notify-HMI-of-the-required-support-for-apps.md

 +   </function>

 +   <function name="PingApps" messagetype="notification">
-+       <description>Notification from HMI to SDL that the required app support is available.</description>
++       <description>Notification from HMI to SDL that the required support for apps is available.</description>
 +       <param name="appName" type="String" maxlength="100" mandatory="true">
 +           <description>The name of the SDL app that uses the additional support.</description>
 +       </param>